0xC0000054/gmic-8bf/Readme.md

 3. Restart your host application.
 4. The plug-in will now be available as the G'MIC-Qt menu item in the GMIC category.

+### Updating

+Follow the installation instructions above and allow any existing files to be replaced.

 ## Usage

 To start the plug-in select the G'MIC-Qt item in the filter list of your host application.